-Fire & Rescue NSW (FRNSW) is seeking adaptable, flexible, team orientated men and women with a strong community spirit for employment as retained firefighters in their community.
+Fire & Rescue NSW (FRNSW) is seeking adaptable, physically fit, team orientated men and women with a strong community spirit for employment as Retained Firefighters in their community.

 Apply or register your interest NOW!